JamesSwift/SharedServerTools/README.md

 # Upgrading
-Sadly there is no safe upgrade path from older versions to this one.
+Sadly there is no safe upgrade path from pre v0.1.0 versions to this one.
 I wrote this project for myself, and as my needs have changed I have changed the scripts without regard for other setups.
 If you pull the latest git master it will likely result in problems when you try to modify existing